High School Senior Yearbook Pictures

 How much are the sitting fees?

 This is all explained in my price list which I will send to you when you contact me.
+The sitting fees vary depending on how many outfits you wear for the sitting.

 Yes!
 I have found that bringing a parent (or both parents) along will help you feel more at ease, and will help us to take better photos.
 After all your parents have known you all your life, so we really value their input.